yaikobzeray/dev-journal/activity_log.md

 Explored Django signals (post_save, pre_delete).
 Used them to auto-create user profiles on registration.

 *Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*

+## [GENERAL] Wednesday, 18 December 2024 — Entry 1

+Wrote detailed documentation for the API endpoints.
+Future me will be grateful.

+*Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*